 Lynn University faculty, staff, students, and alumni may borrow materials from the Lynn Library.
 Your Lynn University ID card serves as your library card.
 You must show a valid ID to borrow materials.

 (*Alumni: Once you have separated from the school, your old student ID card will not be valid.
-Alumni can request cards by phone, 561-237-7748 or toll-free 1-877-326-5966, email, or by visiting the Office of Alumni Affairs in the Schmidt Building.)
+Alumni can request cards by phone, 561-237-7748 or toll-free 1-877-326-5966, email, or by visiting the Career and Alumni Connections office in the Christine E. Lynn University Center.)

 Lynn Library materials can be renewed online.
 From our website, click on Renew My Stuff and enter your Lynn username and your Lynn password.
 You can also renew items in person, or by phone (561.237.7254) or email (email@example.com).

 Interlibrary loan is only available to current Lynn students, faculty, and staff.
 Materials requested through interlibrary loan have varying loan periods, and these are set by the loaning library.
 To renew an item or for more information, contact Jared Wellman at firstname.lastname@example.org.

 Course reserve books and materials may be placed on limited loan/reserve at the request of the faculty.
 You may find out what materials are on reserve by contacting the circulation desk at the library.
 All reserve materials are located at the circulation desk and may be checked out for brief use.
 It is recommended but not required that students use course reserves within the library.
 A Lynn University ID card is required to borrow reserve materials.
 All course reserve materials may be checked out for 3 hours.

 If materials are not returned after they are two weeks overdue, they are considered lost.
 Lost or damaged book charges are $50 or purchase replacement copy.
-The charge for lost CDs or DVD is $40 or purchase replacement copy.
+The charge for lost CDs or DVD is $40 or purchase a replacement copy.
 Course grades and transcripts may be withheld until all charges due are paid or materials are replaced.